 Students who are applying to return to campus housing (i.e. returning from abroad, readmitted to the College, etc) should submit a DHR by the same deadline as required by the Housing Application.
 Please note that a DHR should be submitted in addition to (not in place of) a Housing Application.

 Reminder: students who may have received accommodations in the past must re-apply each year to be reconsidered.
 Previous accommodations are not automatically extended without submitting an updated request for the upcoming academic year.

 Under the Americans with Disabilities Act of 1990, a disability is defined as "any physical or mental impairment that substantially limits one or more major life activities."
-Please remember that one of the key words here is "substantial."
 If you are unsure whether your particular illness or impairment qualifies as a disability, please contact ODS directly, well in advance of the deadline.

 Yes.
 If you have not previously registered with ODS, you must do so when you apply for a disability-related housing accommodation.
 All students with disabilities requesting a disability-related housing accommodation must follow the three-step procedure outlined above.
 ODS often finds that when students come in to discuss their disability-related housing concerns that there may be other types of needs (especially for students with chronic illnesses) for which ODS registration might be helpful in the future.

 The Disability Housing Request Committee reviews requests for disability-related housing consideration on a case-by-case basis.
 Accessibility information may be found on each residence hall's webpage at barnard.edu/reslife/housing-options.
 Room assignments are made based on individual student needs and room availability.